 Maintaining your vehicle between services

 There are certain things you can do yourself to maintain your vehicle.
 Checking oil levels, fluid levels and tyre pressures, for example, are quick and easy to do.
-Ask your instructor to show you how during a lesson if you're not sure.
+Ask your instructor to show you how during your driving lessons if you're not sure.
 Making sure you check these regularly (ideally, once a week), will ensure your vehicle stays in tip top condition.

 Don’t forget about your MOT test